Spark Streaming + Kinesis Integration

-Linking: For Scala/Java applications using SBT/Maven project definitions, link your streaming application against the following artifact (see Linking section in the main programming guide for further information).
+Linking: In your SBT/Maven project definition, link your streaming application against the following artifact (see Linking section in the main programming guide for further information).

 Programming: In the streaming application code, import

-import org.apache.spark.streaming.Duration import org.apache.spark.streaming.kinesis._ import com.amazonaws.services.kinesis.clientlibrary.lib.worker.InitialPositionInStream val kinesisStream = KinesisUtils.createStream( streamingContext, [Kinesis app name], [Kinesis stream name], [endpoint URL], [region name], [initial position], [checkpoint interval], StorageLevel.MEMORY_AND_DISK_2)
+import org.apache.spark.streaming.Duration import org.apache.spark.streaming.kinesis._ import com.amazonaws.services.kinesis.clientlibrary.lib.worker.InitialPositionInStream val kinesisStream = KinesisUtils.createStream( streamingContext, [Kinesis stream name], [endpoint URL], [checkpoint interval], [initial position])

-import org.apache.spark.streaming.Duration; import org.apache.spark.streaming.kinesis.*; import com.amazonaws.services.kinesis.clientlibrary.lib.worker.InitialPositionInStream; JavaReceiverInputDStream<byte> kinesisStream = KinesisUtils.createStream( streamingContext, [Kinesis app name], [Kinesis stream name], [endpoint URL], [region name], [initial position], [checkpoint interval], StorageLevel.MEMORY_AND_DISK_2);
+import org.apache.spark.streaming.Duration; import org.apache.spark.streaming.kinesis.*; import com.amazonaws.services.kinesis.clientlibrary.lib.worker.InitialPositionInStream; JavaReceiverInputDStream<byte> kinesisStream = KinesisUtils.createStream( streamingContext, [Kinesis stream name], [endpoint URL], [checkpoint interval], [initial position]);

-streamingContext: StreamingContext containing an application name used by Kinesis to tie this Kinesis application to the Kinesis stream
+streamingContext: StreamingContext containg an application name used by Kinesis to tie this Kinesis application to the Kinesis stream